 “The project is an excellent example of expanding the partnership among local, state and federal agencies to reduce risk and enhance resilience in communities within the Upper Mississippi River Basin,” said UMRBA Executive Director Kirsten Wallace.
 “We are particularly focused on engaging with communities that have not previously had the resources and capacity to enhance their own resilience to floods and droughts.”

-This new project defines “climate resilience” as the ability for communities in the river basin to anticipate and prepare for extreme weather events, such as floods and droughts.
+This new project defines “climate resilience” as the ability for communities in the river basin to anticipate, prepare, and recover from extreme weather events, such as floods and droughts.
 Not all communities in the basin have the same capacities and resources to anticipate and prepare for these events.
 The project will identify less-resourced vulnerable communities and focus on ways to enhance their climate resilience.

 NOAA and IOE scientists will be translating the most current climate models into predictions about river flows (floods and droughts) that vulnerable communities can use to anticipate and reduce their risk.
 The project will identify how the partnership can reach out to vulnerable communities, build their knowledge, and support them as they increase their climate resilience.